cs1302uga/cs1302-tutorials/scripts/scripts.md

  1. Notice the output.
 It executed both commands!

  1. That's it!
 You now know know the basics of Bash scripts.
-There is a lot more than can be done, but we reccommend that you look those things up when you need them.
+There is a lot more than can be done, but we recommend that you look those things up when you need them.
 For further reading, the nicely written and free _BASH Programming_ book by Mike G can be found [here](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html).